vacanza/holidays/docs/examples.md

 ### Examples

-Current year:
+Generate a US calendar for the current year:

 ```shell
 holidays-ics US
 ```

-Save a US calendar to a custom file:
+Save to a custom file:

 ```shell
 holidays-ics US --output test.ics